fsharp/fslang-design/RFCs/FS-1125-print-printn-functions.md

 print (f 1)
 ```

-The same logic should be applied to warn on under-applied interpolatations:
+The same logic should be applied to warn on under-applied interpolations:

 ```fsharp
 let f x y = x + y